 - Get To Know A Few Things

 - Ziplining Adventures

 The Durmitor National Park is a show stopper, home to 48 towering peaks, deep valleys cut by glaciers, the winding Tara River, and a dozen-plus plunging crystal pools nicknamed “mountain eyes”.
 It’s a UNESCO site, mad-popular in the summer months for all the hiking and adventure you could want, and transformed into a top notch ski spot once winter blankets the mountains with snow.
 The park is found in the north-east section of Montenegro, in the corner of the country bordered by Bosnia and Serbia.

 While the park itself is a massive natural reserve, there’s this beyond adorable mountain town called Žabljak just outside of the park’s entrance.
-It’s a cutie mountain town with a main street full of places to stay, a few restaurants, and some resources to help you plan out your time in the park.
+Picture a main street full of places to stay, a few restaurants, and some resources to help you plan out your time in the park.
 We’ll get back to Žabljak in just a minute — just know that if you’re booking a bus, look for tickets to Žabljak, or if you want to stay overnight for a couple of days of hiking, you’ll want to stay in Žabljak.

 Alright, now that you know the basics about this park, let’s get into the good stuff — what there is to do here!

 This is easily the most popular thing to do in Durmitor National Park … call it the main attraction.
 The Tara River winds through both Montenegro and Bosnia, forming the deepest canyon in Montenegro (and Europe for that matter) …. it’s the second longest canyon in the entire world, only second to the Grand Canyon!
 And you can totally hop on a raft and see miles of this natural wonder on a rafting trip.
 Add in the fact that you’ll be cutting through this deep canyon covered in emerald trees and you get a pretty good visual.
 Um, amazing, right?